inkVerb/VIP/201/Lesson-11.md

   - `-i` ignore case
   - `-w` ignore all "white space" (Returns and extra spaces)
   - `-y` displays files side-by-side
+- `cmp` returns only the first difference
+- `comm` only compares files that have been sorted via `sort`, returning three columns

 ## Terminal text editors
 ### `nano` is great for beginners